Central Services - Doing Business

 Thurston County's Land Use and Environmental Review division proposes and implements land-use regulations, which are intended to promote sound, coordinated development and the most appropriate use of land, and to conserve and restore natural resources that make Thurston County such a special place to live.

-The mission of Long Range Planning is to plan for sustainable land use and development within the unincorporated areas of the county so communities can thrive in a healthy environment.
+The mission of Community Planning is to plan for sustainable land use and development within the unincorporated areas of the county so communities can thrive in a healthy environment.

 Capital Facilities Plan